auth0/laravel-auth0/README.md

     </details>

-- **Deploying to Production**
-For guidance on moving your application to production, see [our deployment guide](./docs/Deployment.md).
+When you're ready to deploy your application to production, review [our deployment guide](./docs/Deployment.md) for best practices and advice on securing Laravel.

 ## Integration Examples